elibroftw/blog.elijahlopez.ca/content/posts/canada-entertainment-zone.md

 tags:
   - canada
   - opinion
+summary: "This post outlines a vision for a Canadian entertainment zone in an affordable, low-snow area, accessible to median-income households.
+Potential locations in New Brunswick and Saskatchewan are listed.
+The zone would offer diverse activities: vehicle experiences (helicopter, boats), sports (swimming, tennis), leisure (pool, jacuzzi, dining), community facilities, adult-only areas (bar, club, shooting range), and robust transportation (train, light rail, landing strip), focusing on automation and efficient logistics."
 ---

 One of my visions is to develop an entertainment zone in one of cheapest areas of Canada which isn't covered in snow for a lot of time.